MaWiMa/CCS/en/Changing_Canadian_Schools-019.md

 ~~rationalization of the need for parallel and separate systems.~~
 During the 1980s, the process of gradual, evolutionary change in special education practice in Canada was subject to increasing challenge.
-In this chapter we discuss three factors  ̶ law, advocacy, and educational innovation  ̶ which, taken together, have created in Canada a unique environment supportive of fundamental change in how students with disabilities are educated.
+In this chapter we discuss three factors  [law, advocacy, and educational innovation] which, taken together, have created in Canada a unique environment supportive of fundamental change in how students with disabilities are educated.
 These developments have resulted in the kind of